patrickfuchs/autoLipMap/README.md

 [...]
 ```

 The first column contains the **mapping names** for each atom in a lipid.
 It has been designed to unambiguously refer to each atom in a lipid starting from the 3 carbons in the glycerol (names `M_G1_M`, `M_G2_M` and `M_G3_M`).
-The second column contains atom names which are found in a pdb structure and are thus force field dependent.
+The second column contains atom names which are found in a pdb structure - called **pdb names** in this document - and are thus force field dependent.

 The def file looks like this :